On groups with definable $f$-generics definable in $p$-adically closed fields: Introduction

 \subsection{Notations}

 We will assume a basic knowledge of model theory.
 Good references are \cite{Pzt-book} and \cite{M-book}.
-Let $\mathbb T$ be a complete theory with infinite models.
-Its language is $L$ and $\M$ is the monster model, in which every type over a small subset $A\subseteq \M$ is realized, where ``small" means $|A|<|\M|$.
-By $x,y,z$ we mean arbitrary $n$-variables and $a,b,c\in \M$ the $n$-tuples in $\M^n$ with $n\in \N$.
-Every formula is an $L_\M$-formula.
-For an $L_M$-formula $\phi(x)$, $\phi(M)$ denotes the definable subset of $M^{|x|}$ defined by $\phi$, and a set $X\subseteq M^n$ is definable if there is an $L_M$-formula $\phi(x)$ such that $X=\phi(M)$.
+Let $T$ be a complete theory in a language $L$ and let $\M$ be the monster model, in which every type over a small subset $A\subset \M$ is realized, where ``small" means $|A|<|\M|$.
+We will assume $T$ to be $1$-sorted.
+By $x,y,z$ we mean finite tuples of variables, and $a,b,c\in \M$ finite tuples from $\M$.
+For a subset $A$ of $\M$, $L_{A}$ is the language obtained from $L$ by adjoining constants for elements of $A$.
+As a rule, by a formula we will mean an $L_\M$-formula (unless otherwise stated).
+For an arbitrary elementary submodel $M$ of $\M$ and an $L_M$-formula $\phi(x)$, $\phi(M)$ denotes the definable subset of $M^{|x|}$ defined by $\phi$, and a set $X\subseteq M^n$ is definable if there is an $L_M$-formula $\phi(x)$ such that $X=\phi(M)$.
 If $\bar X\subseteq \M^n$ is definable, defined with parameters from $M$, then $\bar X(M)$ will denote $\bar X\cap M^n$, the realizations from $M$, which is clearly a definable subset of $M^n$.
-Suppose that $X\subseteq \M^n$ is a definable set, defined with parameters from $M$, then we write $S_X(M)$ for the space of complete types concentrating on $X(M)$.
+Suppose that $X\subseteq \M^n$ is a definable set, defined with parameters from $M$, then we write $S_X(M)$ for the space of complete types concentrating on $X$.
 We use freely basic notions of model theory such as definable type, heir, coheir, ....
 The book \cite{Pzt-book} is a possible source.

+We will be distinguishing in the current paper, between definable and interpretable.
+So by a definable set in the saturated structure $\M$ we mean a subset of $\M^{n}$ defined by a formula with parameters.